blackdown/NOTCH-WeatherFeedGenerator/readme.md

 A Python application that fetches and monitors weather data using the OpenWeatherMap API with a user-friendly GUI.

+## Version 0.1 Pre-release Notes (May 8, 2025)

+We're excited to announce the first pre-release version of the NOTCH Weather Controller!
+This initial release includes all core functionality while we continue to refine the application.

+### What's Included

+- **Complete Weather Monitoring**: Fetch and display current weather conditions including temperature, weather description, and detailed metrics
+- **Dual Interface Options**: Choose between a polished GUI application or command-line interface
+- **Data Persistence**: Automatic CSV logging for historical weather tracking
+- **Customizable Settings**: Set your preferred city, update frequency, and securely store your API key
+- **User-friendly Design**: Clean, intuitive interface with essential weather information clearly presented

+### Known Limitations

+- Limited to current weather data only (forecast functionality planned for future releases)
+- Single city monitoring at a time
+- Basic data visualization only

+### Installation

+Pre-built executable available in the releases section, or follow the setup instructions below for development use.

 ## Features

 - Retrieves current weather conditions including temperature, weather description, and wind information